 Solution Architectures use the architecture reference as a blueprint to realize each transitional architecture within the architecture roadmap and move towards the target architecture.

-The model demonstrates the relationship between the Enterprise drivers, desired enterprise outcomes, architecture principles, standards, patterns that make up the architecture reference and architecture plateaus realized by the solution architectures.
+The model demonstrates the relationship between the Enterprise drivers, desired enterprise outcomes, architecture principles, standards, patterns, and architecture plateaus realized by the solution architectures.
 The model depicts the API Reference Architecture as supporting the business driven objectives and drivers of the Enterprise.